openlab-vn-ua/BatArt/README.md

 # BatArt
-Command .bat files as .cs hybrids (the .bat files written on CSharp that auto compiles and runs).
+Command .bat files aand .bat to .cs hybrids (the .bat files written on CSharp that auto compiles and runs).
 Usable and cool .bat examples:

 - [zip.bat](#Zip) : Create or extract .zip archives